-LSUS Student Development Center provides Career Services for currently enrolled students, alumni, and employers.
+LSUS provides Career Services for currently enrolled students, alumni, and employers.
 These services include career development, career counseling, and job-seeking assistance.
 Career Services' online program, LSUS Career Pilot, is accessible 24/7 for locating full-time and part-time jobs, volunteer opportunities, internships, résumé and cover letter review and examples, and tips on writing personal statements.
 Students may receive assistance with:

-- Choosing a major or career; - Assessing areas of interest;
+- Choosing a major or career;

+- Assessing areas of interest;

 - Practically structuring a job search;

 - Developing a résumé and cover letter; and

 - Preparing for interviews

 All career services help LSUS graduates become professionally prepared to enter the global work community.
 Career Services also presents various career-related events such as on-campus career fairs, workshops, and classroom presentations.
-For assistance with career development, contact the Student Development Center, located in room 230 of the Administration Building, or call 318/797.5365.
+For assistance with career development, contact Career Services, located in room 230 of the Administration Building, or call 318/795.4239.